cssnr/link-extractor/README.md

 # Development

 To build locally or run from source, clone the repository then run `npm install`.
 You can then run the addon from the [src](src) directory as normal.

+NPM is only used to manage dependency versions and copy files to `src/dist`.
+Files are copied automatically after `npm install`.
+See [gulpfile.js](gulpfile.js) for more information.

 The extension is automatically built on new releases then automatically uploaded to that release.
 See [build.yaml](.github/workflows/build.yaml) for more information.

 ## Chrome